-Islamic discourse, is HTI.
-HTI took a counter position against the practice of Nusantara Jokowi's Islamic rhetoric (government version), because of the controversy with the Islamic values they understood.
+The debate between the pros and cons of Islam Nusantara, expanded on social media.
+NU as the initiator of the Islamic Nusantara idea, continued to socialize the NU version of the Islam Nusantara ideas, especially on the NU official website.
+Fighting with NU's Islam Nusantara discourse, is HTI.
+HTI took a counter position against the practice of Jokowi's Islam Nusantara rhetoric (government version), because of the controversy with the Islamic values they understood.
 Therefore, HTI also made a number of rhetoric, why reject Islam Nusantara.
 There was a rhetorical debate against Islam Nusantara between NU and HTI, where NU represented the Jokowi's version of the Islam Nusantara model.
 The rhetorical debate is interesting to study.
-How do NU and HTI use the rhetorical situation to build the Islamic version of the discourse of the archipelago of each organization.
+How NU and HTI use the rhetorical situation to build the Islamic version of the discourse of the archipelago of each organization.

 Islam Nusantara is an understanding rooted in local culture (local wisdom), however acceptance in the form of support for its existence is also a reality in the community.
 Even so the existence of rejection of its existence is also an inseparable part.
-So, this becomes an interesting problem to be studied more deeply.
-Considering the rejection supported by the Ulema fatwa or mass organization support has the potential for social conflict which would certainly harm the Indonesian people in general and Muslims in particular.
+So this becomes an interesting problem to be studied more deeply.
+Considering the rejection supported by the fatwa of Ulama or mass organization support has the potential for social conflict which would certainly harm the Indonesian people in general and Muslims in particular.